panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 Anyhow the fat arrow method is invoked, `this` always equals to the class instance, which is useful when the methods are used as callbacks.

+To understand all types of functions in JavaScript, I recommend checking [6 Ways to Declare JavaScript Functions](/6-ways-to-declare-javascript-functions/).

 *What other differences between arrow and regular functions do you know?*